 Pig and Whistle

 Set in a studio recreation of a British pub, Pig and Whistle was an example of the kind of musical programming that CTV did so well for many years.
-It starred British actor/singer John Hewer as Mine Host of an inn that featured resident singers, dancers and an orchestra, plus guests like Vera Lynn, Tommy Trinder and Dickie Valentine from the Old Country, with members of the public forming the invited
+It starred British actor/singer John Hewer as Mine Host of an inn that featured resident singers, dancers and an orchestra, plus guests like Vera Lynn, Tommy Trinder and Dickie Valentine from the Old Country, with members of the public forming the invited audience at tables round the room.

 Regulars in addition to John Hewer included the Carlton Showband with pianist Ken Stanley, singer Kay Turner, Scottish comedian Billy Meek and choreographer Roland's lively dance team.
 The half-hour show was conceived, produced and directed by John Johnson for Glen-Warren Productions at CFTO-TV, Toronto, and entered the CTV schedule at 9:30pm on Tuesdays in 1967, enjoying a ten-year run to the end of the 1977 season.